RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 2. Action 2: Select or deselect player strategies.
 We implemented the functionality to select and deselect player strategies.
-In Figure [9](#fig:checkbox), we have selected the AI-1 and the Human strategy, while we have deselected the AI-2 strategy.
+In Figure [9](#fig:checkbox), we have selected the AI-1 and AI-2 strategy strategy, while we have deselected the Human strategy.

     <div style="text-align: center;">
       <figure id="fig:checkbox" style="display: inline-block; text-align: center;">
         <img
           src="/assets/Interactive_viz_images/checkbox-collision.png"
           alt="Users can select or deselection the player strategies using the checkbox.
-In the figure, when strategies overlap, we use a Venn Diagram to represent them in the same cell." style="width: 50%; max-width: 100%;"
+In the figure, when strategies overlap, we use a Venn Diagram to represent them in the same cell." style="width: 60%; max-width: 100%;"
         >
         <figcaption style="margin-top: 0.5rem;">
           Figure 9: Users can select or deselection the player strategies using the checkbox.
 In the figure, when strategies overlap, we use a Venn Diagram to represent them in the same cell.